ERA-engined Cars - Notes on Chassis Technical History and Specification

 Riley 12/6 MPH (44T 2258 - BLN 39)

-In about 1961 John Horton briefly fitted an ex-Horace Richards Riley engine with an ERA crank to his Riley MPH.
+In about 1961 John Horton briefly fitted an ex-Horace Richards Riley engine, fitted with an ERA crank, into his Riley MPH.

 Riley 12/4 TT Sprite (44T 118 - 377 YUE)